the-teachingRSE-project/competencies/competencies.md

 decision requires knowledge in the \gls{RC}, to understand when it makes sense to open up or close down a repository.
 The \gls{USERS}, \gls{TEAM} and sometimes
 \gls{SP} skills are required to make this decision.
-Furthermore, knowledge of the practices and contractual regulations of the RSE's institution are also required.
+Furthermore, knowledge of the practices and contractual regulations of the RSE's institution is also required.

 The RSE also needs to understand metadata for research and research software.